cinch-project/docs/concepts/dsn.md

 driver=pgsql host=localhost port = 333
 ```

 If a value contains a space, it must be single quoted.
-Within single quotes, backslash `\` and single quote `'` must be
+Within single quotes, backslash and single quote must be
 escaped: `'ex\\amp\'le'`.

-Values that are not quoted, are not escaped.
 A value is only considered quoted if it begins and ends with a single quote.

 ```text
 name = 'value'      # value